-The dirty rotten scoundrels are mother-daughter babes, played by Sigourney Weaver and Jennifer Love Hewitt, in “Heartbreakers,” but the concept of a glamorous tag team fleecing unsuspecting men overstays its welcome by at least a half-hour after never getting very high off the ground in the first place.
+The dirty rotten scoundrels are mother-daughter babes in “Heartbreakers,” but the concept of a glamorous tag team fleecing unsuspecting men overstays its welcome by at least a half-hour after never getting very high off the ground in the first place.
+Sigourney Weaver and Jennifer Love Hewitt make the gold-digging duo attractive but not the least bit sympathetic, resulting in a picture to be watched for its plot mechanics and very occasional laughs rather than with any engagement in its characters or the stakes involved.
 B.O. haul looks to be moderate.

 With a deep bow to Preston Sturges’ “The Lady Eve,” certainly the class of all female con artist pictures, “Heartbreakers” is scarcely oblivious to other genre antecedents.
 As he did in his first feature outing, “Romy and Michele’s High School Reunion,” director David Mirkin supplies a certain gaudy energy to a just OK script, but the dialogue offers only intermittent zingers, and the fundamentally unsavory tenor of the story isn’t ultimately offset by comically successful stylization.

 Long opening sequence illustrates the modus operandi of Max (Weaver) and Page (Hewitt), hardcase mother and cynical sprig, respectively, who have made a career of their deceitful tricks.
 Newly married to chop shop operator Dean Cumanno (Ray Liotta), Max teases him with exceptional sexual promises before passing out on their wedding night bed.
 Next morning, she repeats how much she wants him, only to race off to barf before any hanky-panky can take place.